smok-serwis/coolamqp/docs/tutorial.rst

 This will create an auto-delete and exclusive queue.
 After than, a consumer will be registered for this queue.
 _no_ack=False_ will mean that we have to manually confirm messages.

+.. warning:: if you declare a :class:`coolamqp.objects.Queue` without a name, this client will automatically
+             generate an UUID-name for you, and verify the queue is auto_delete.
+Since RabbitMQ supports `automatic queue name generation <https://www.rabbitmq.com/docs/queues#names>`_,
+             this client does not use it, because the queue is valid only for the channel that declared it, and CoolAMQP declares things with a dedicated channel.

 You can specify a callback, that will be called with a message if one's received by this consumer.
 Since we did not do that, this will go to a generic queue belonging to _Cluster_.